12. A Fiscal Theory of the Price Level#

 According to this theory, when the government persistently spends more than it collects in taxes and prints money to finance the shortfall (the “shortfall” is called the “government deficit”), it puts upward pressure on the price level and generates persistent inflation.

-The “fiscal theory of the price level” asserts that
+The “monetarist” or “fiscal theory of price levels” asserts that

-• to start a persistent inflation the government simply persistently runs a money-financed government deficit
+• to start a persistent inflation the government begins persistently to run a money-financed government deficit

-• to stop a persistent inflation the government simply stops persistently running a money-financed government deficit
+• to stop a persistent inflation the government stops persistently running a money-financed government deficit

-Our model is a “rational expectations” (or “perfect foresight”) version of a model that Philip Cagan [Cag56] used to study the monetary dynamics of hyperinflations.
+The model in this lecture is a “rational expectations” (or “perfect foresight”) version of a model that Philip Cagan [Cagan, 1956] used to study the monetary dynamics of hyperinflations.

-While Cagan didn’t use that “rational expectations” version of the model, Thomas Sargent [Sar82] did when he studied the Ends of Four Big Inflations in Europe after World War I.
+While Cagan didn’t use that “rational expectations” version of the model, Thomas Sargent [Sargent, 1982] did when he studied the Ends of Four Big Inflations in Europe after World War I.

 • this lecture fiscal theory of the price level with adaptive expectations describes a version of the model that does not impose “rational expectations” but instead uses what Cagan and his teacher Milton Friedman called “adaptive expectations”

-• a reader of both lectures will notice that the algebra is easier and more streamlined in the present rational expectations version of the model
+• a reader of both lectures will notice that the algebra is less complicated in the present rational expectations version of the model

-• this can be traced to the following source: the adaptive expectations version of the model has more endogenous variables and more free parameters
+• the difference in algebra complications can be traced to the following source: the adaptive expectations version of the model has more endogenous variables and more free parameters

-Some of our quantitative experiments with our rational expectations version of the model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.
+Some of our quantitative experiments with the rational expectations version of the model are designed to illustrate how the fiscal theory explains the abrupt end of those big inflations.

 To facilitate using linear matrix algebra as our main mathematical tool, we’ll use a finite horizon version of the model.

-As in the present values and consumption smoothing lectures, the only linear algebra that we’ll be using are matrix multiplication and matrix inversion.
+As in the present values and consumption smoothing lectures, our mathematical tools are matrix multiplication and matrix inversion.

 The model consists of